traumverloren/haute-codeture/haute-codeture.md

 ^Not communicating between browser and server for my hardware, so that extra overhead for HTTP isn't needed.

+^ I needed the most bare minimum (but easy to implement and understand) messaging library possible.

 ---

 ## What else can I use?